 To begin this New Year, we encourage you to bless each of your children individually and personally!
 Here are some practical ideas to jump-start this for you.

 Consider how your child has grown in the last year, even if the growth is in assertiveness, independence, or other ways that may have made parenting more challenging for you.
 Then, during a special time together, tell your child about what you’ve noticed.
 Or, better yet, write it in a keepsake letter and read it to them.

-- You chose joy through difficult trials.
+- You chose joy when things were really tough.